 F. Meeting agendas for both the General Membership and the Executive Board shall be handled as follows:

 - The Chairperson is responsible for the agenda of Executive Board meetings.

 - The Executive Board is responsible for the agenda of General Membership meetings.

 - Consist of items requested to be placed upon it by any individual voting member.

-- Be considered a draft, tentative, or proposed agenda until confirmed by consensus approval of the voting membership not less than 96 hours before the meeting.
+- Be considered a draft, tentative, or proposed agenda until confirmed by consensus approval of the Board not less than 96 hours before the meeting.

-- Once approved, be made available to the voting membership electronically and by public posting no less than 72 hours before the meeting.
+- Once approved, be made available to the voting membership not less than 72 hours before the meeting and to the general public electronically and by public posting no less than 48 hours before the meeting.

 G. Motions and Voting: All bodies of the Party shall strive to seek consensus in their decision-making.
 Members shall strive to adhere to the spirit of consensus processes by debating issues respectfully, remaining open to compromise, and maintaining awareness of the time they occupy during discussions.

 - Parliamentary Motions/Procedures: Voting will take place based on the rules specified for that motion, as governed by the Parliamentary Authority referred to in Article IX.

 - Policy/Proposal/Amendment Motions: The following rules of procedure may be waived per the Parliamentary Authority.